Think Like a Doctor: Work a Diagnostic Case

 Step 3-4

-Write it up, and what this says about you
+Write it up, and see what it says about you

 Tools you'll use